LuanEdCosta/transport-problem/README.md

 ## :zap: How to run

 - git clone https://github.com/LuanEdCosta/transport-problem.git
-- Use Live Server VsCode extension or open the index.html file
+- Use Live Server VsCode extension or open the index.html file.
-- Use the Live Sass Compiler VsCode extension to generate the CSS files
+- Use the Live Sass Compiler VsCode extension to generate the CSS files.

 ## :triangular_flag_on_post: Contribution